FacebookLinkedInTwitterEmail

 License Requirements

-• Graduate from an American Psychological Association-accredited, or a similarly accredited doctoral program.
+• check-circle Graduate from an American Psychological Association-accredited, or a similarly accredited doctoral program.

-• Complete 4,000 hours of supervised experience, half of which must be postdoctoral.
+• check-circle Complete 4,000 hours of supervised experience, half of which must be postdoctoral.

-• Complete Vermont's state-specific open book jurisprudence exam and upload with the application.
+• check-circle Complete Vermont’s state-specific open book jurisprudence exam and upload with the application.

-• Pass the Examination for Professional Practice in Psychology and pay a $687.50 fee.
+• check-circle Pass the Examination for Professional Practice in Psychology and pay a $687.50 fee.

 Demand for Psychology in Vermont